How to Actually Read Rust’s Standard Library Documentation

 Creates a [Vec] containing the arguments.

-But let’s also learn to use the official docs.
+But let’s also learn to use the official documents.
 Go to doc.rust-lang.org/std and use the search bar at the top.
 Type “vec” and you’ll see results.
-Look for vec in the std module — it’s the macro.
+Look for vec in the std module (aka std::vec), select the line that says macro std::vec.

-Marty: Found it! std::vec macro.
+Marty: Found it! macro std::vec.
 Okay, it says it “creates a Vec containing the arguments.”
 Simple enough.

 Emmett: See?
 Not so scary.
 Now, let’s talk about reading the docs page structure, because every page follows the same pattern.